 We already publish a large amount of information on our website and the Scottish Housing Regulator also publishes information about our activities and performance.
 Scottish Housing Regulator Landlord Summary – Tollcross HA.

 Before requesting information from us, please browse our website and the Scottish Housing Regulator’s website to find out if the information you are looking for has already been published.
 We also publish the information that we have previously disclosed in response to requests in our Access to Information Disclosure Log.
 You can save yourself time by checking what has already been published, as we will normally direct you to that source when you make a request to us.

 FOISA requires us to produce and maintain a publication scheme and accompanying guide to information.
 We have adopted the Model Publication Scheme produced by the Scottish Information Commissioner.
 It shows what information we publish and how you can access it.

 Information included in our publication scheme can be freely downloaded from our website.
 If you do not have access to the Internet, you can contact us or visit our offices to access this information.
 We may charge if you use this method in line with our Access to Information Charging Statement.
 This must be paid before the information is provided to you.

-If the information you wish to access is not included in our publication scheme or otherwise published by us, you may submit a request under FOISA or the EISRs to us, or download our information request form.
+If the information you wish to access is not included in our publication scheme or otherwise published by us, you may submit a request under FOISA or the EISRs to us via our online FOI request form, found to the left of this page, or download our information request form.
 We must provide it to you, unless an exemption applies.
 Your request does not have to explain why you want the information, but it may help us to deal with your request more satisfactorily.

 Other things to keep in mind when making your request are: